top of page

 • Missed communication with clients or leads

-• Incomplete follow-through on opportunities
+• Incomplete follow-up

-• Lack of strategy around rate, pace, or pipeline
+• Lack of strategy regarding demand change

-The Real Cost of Sales Inconsistency
+The Real Cost of Sales Inconsistency:

-Real-World Example:
+Example:

 What Hotels Can Do to Minimize Sales Gaps